 Please Register for the call to receive the link.

 All those who Register will receive a recording of the call.

-Tiffany Fant is a cultural and climate justice activist and a community organizer who wears the banner of being a native Charlottean (SC) proudly.
+Tiffany Fant is a cultural and climate justice activist and a community organizer who wears the banner of being a native Charlottean (NC) proudly.
 She has served her community as a volunteer assisting various initiatives designed to build better neighborhoods.
 During the time of Charlotte Uprising, in 2016, she realized that a comprehensive strategy was needed for change and that the strategy would need to be community-based and community led.
 With this in mind, Tiffany developed the Ubuntu Community Development Project to help develop and implement strategies necessary for change and impact.
 Most of Tiffany’s local work is hyper focused in the Historic West End Corridor and the west side of Charlotte.
 She also has a regional and national footprint in climate and environmental justice through the Charlotte-based non-profit Sol Nation.